 Helping people connect their values to the causes that matter to them is a privilege for me.

-I bring to my job over 30-years of nonprofit management experience and for-profit business ownership.
+I am currently employed as the Chief Development Officer at Larkin Street Youth Services, San Francisco Bay Area’s largest nonprofit dedicated to ending youth homelessness.
+I bring to my work over 30-years of nonprofit management experience and for-profit business ownership.

 As a staff person and independent consultant, I have previously helped raise over $125 million for various San Francisco Bay Area good causes.